 ATAR courses - for students who are typically aiming to enter University directly from school.
-These courses will the examined by the School Curriculum and Standards Authority (SCSA) and the results accepted by TISC for the purposes of university entrance.
+These courses are examined by the School Curriculum and Standards Authority (SCSA) and the results accepted by TISC for the purposes of university entrance.

-General courses - for students who are typically aiming to enter further training or the workforce directly from school.
+General courses - for students who are typically aiming to complete a University preparation course; enter further training or the workforce directly from school.
 These courses are not examined by SCSA.